ITS8020 Systems Programming

 - Network Sockets

 The homework for the course is a file encoder/decoder using a Huffman algorithm.
-The deadline for the task is November 9, but if you show your progress weekly, it can be extended without penalty depending on the amount of progress shown.
-The encoder needs to be shown and defended before the lectures conclude.
+The deadline for the task is set, but if you show your progress weekly, it can be extended without penalty depending on the amount of progress shown.
+The encoder needs to be shown and defended before the lectures conclude (that is: within 2019).